Canon RP vs SX420

 It is notable that the Canon RP has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the Canon RP and the SX420 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the Canon RP does not have a direct predecessor.
+The Canon RP is a recent model that features in the current product line-up of Canon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon RP better than the Canon SX420 or vice versa?
 The listing below highlights the relative strengths of the two models.